 - Frustration: It makes you question everything in your life.

 - Inclination to do evil

 - Feeling of something coiled up inside you—waist, spine, pelvis, ankles

-- Struggling to move forward in life
+- Pressure around the ankles: you struggle to move forward in life

 - Marriage delays

 - Financial struggles